fangda-cu/MultiTrackerDevelopment/README.txt

 This is a linear algebra library we use for small, dense matrix and vector computations used in local force and Jacobian computations.
 It is a purely header library, so it is easy to install (no compilation necessary).
+We have tested the code with version 2.0.12 of Eigen.
 You can obtain the library from:

 http://eigen.tuxfamily.org/index.php?title=Main_Page

-Download version 2.0.9 of the library and decompress it.
-This will create a folder called eigen2.
+Download the library and decompress it.
+This will create a folder called eigen.
 After this, define the following environment variable:

-export Eigen_INC_DIR=/path/to/eigen2
+export Eigen_INC_DIR=/path/to/eigen

 === TCLAP ===

-This is a simple library that handles parsing command-line options.
+This is also a purely header library that handles parsing command-line options.
 If you are using Ubuntu, then you can install it from from the repositories by typing

 sudo apt-get install libtclap-dev